ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 ## What is consensus? {#what-is-consensus}

 By consensus, we mean that a general agreement has been reached.
 Consider a group of five people going to the cinema.
 If three out of five agree on a film, a consensus is achieved — majority rules.

-In regards to blockchain, reaching consensus means that at least 51% of the nodes on the network agree on the next global state of the network.
+This is a real-life version of a "voting consensus protocol" where a simple majority rules.

-## What is a consensus mechanism? {#what-is-a-consensus-mechanism}
+## What is a consensus protocol? {#what-is-a-consensus-protocol}

-Consensus mechanisms (also known as consensus protocols or consensus algorithms) allow distributed systems (networks of computers) to work together and stay secure.
+Consensus protocols (also known as consensus algorithms) allow distributed systems (networks of computers) to work together and stay secure.

-For decades, these mechanisms have been used to establish consensus among database nodes, application servers, and other enterprise infrastructure.
-In recent years, new consensus mechanisms have been invented to allow cryptoeconomic systems, such as Ethereum, to agree on the state of the network.
+For decades, these protocols have been used to establish consensus among database nodes, application servers, and other enterprise infrastructure.
+In recent years, new consensus protocols have been invented to allow cryptoeconomic systems, such as Ethereum, to agree on the state of the network.

-A consensus mechanism in a cryptoeconomic system also helps prevent certain kinds of economic attacks.
-In theory, an attacker can compromise consensus by controlling 51% of the network.
-Consensus mechanisms are designed to make this "51% attack" unfeasible.
-Different mechanisms are engineered to solve this security problem in different ways.
+A consensus protocol in a cryptoeconomic system also helps prevent certain kinds of economic attacks.
+In Nakamoto consensus, an attacker can compromise the database (known as a "safety violation") by controlling 51% of the network hash power.
+Consensus protocols are designed to make this "51% attack" unfeasible.
+Different protocols are engineered to solve this security problem in different ways.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/dylgwcPH4EA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>